umeshkumarkhanna/dumble/README.md

 Make sure you have all the dependencies installed: `pip install -r /path/to/requirements.txt`

 ## Why?
 Because rocking a personal Jarvis (the one from Iron Man) is awesome.
-The technology's there, but there hasn't been a
+The technology's there, but there hasn't been a fully customizable Siri for Mac... until now.

 ## Example API